 I personally think that’s a bit unnecessary so 12 hours on and 12 hours off is absolutely fine.

 To make this a lot easier for you because it’s unlikely you’ll always be around to turn the lights on and off, you’ll need to get a digital timer.
-One like this is fine.
-I recommend the two-pack as you’ll need to plug other lights into it also.
+This strip is perfect for powering your lights and keeping them on a timer.

 Do chameleons need a heat lamp at night?